Fabio Ingolitsch

-Fabio Ingolitsch (born 10 April 1992) is an Austrian football manager and former player who is the head coach of Austrian Bundesliga club Rheindorf Altach.
+Fabio Ingolitsch (born 10 April 1992) is an Austrian football manager and former player who is the head coach of Austrian Bundesliga club Sturm Graz.

 Playing career

 Ingolitsch played for various lower-division clubs in Salzburg before ending his playing career at the age of 25.

 Managerial career

+Early years

 From 2012 to 2014 he trained youth teams of his local club SK Bischofshofen.
 In April 2016 he got the UEFA A-license at the age of 24 .With the beginning of the 2017–18 season he became assistance coach to Janusz Góra und Gerhard Struber for FC Liefering.
 He also was assistance coach under Bo Svensson.
 In January 2021 Matthias Jaissle became head coach of Liefering and Ingolitsch head coach of the U18 team.
 In October 2021 he got the UEFA-Pro-license.
 At the age of 29 he was the youngest Austrian who did so.
-With the start of the 2022/23 season he came back to Liefering as head coch.

-On 27 May 2024, Ingolitsch was announced as the new coach of FC Zürich's under-21 team.
-On 9 October 2024, a few months later, he returned to Austria to replace Joachim Standfest as head coach of Rheindorf Altach, then second-to-last in the Austrian Bundesliga standings.
-At Rheindorf Altach, he reunited with his brother Sandro Ingolitsch, who was a player for the club.
+FC Liefering

+At the start of the 2022–23 season, Ingolitsch returned to FC Liefering as head coach.
+The season proved challenging, with Liefering finishing ninth and only securing their league status on the penultimate matchday.
+Following the conclusion of the campaign, the club and Ingolitsch mutually agreed to end their collaboration.